A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Atomic Functions for NEPv

 \section{Atomic Functions for NEPv}

-Armed with the general theoretical framework for the NEPv approach in section~\ref{sec:NEPv-theory}, in this section, we introduce the notion of atomic functions for NEPv, which serves as a singleton unit of function on $\bbO^{n\times k}_{\delta}$ for which the NEPv approach is guaranteed to work, and more importantly, the NEPv approach works for any convex composition of atomic functions, \Blue{ provided that some of the partial derivatives of the composing convex function are nonnegative. }
+Armed with the general theoretical framework for the NEPv approach in section~\ref{sec:NEPv-theory}, in this section, we introduce the notion of atomic functions for NEPv, which serves as a singleton unit of function on $\STMnbr$ for which the NEPv approach is guaranteed to work for solving \eqref{eq:main-opt}, and more importantly, the NEPv approach works on any convex composition of atomic functions, provided that some of the partial derivatives of the composing convex function are nonnegative.

-In what follows, we first formulate two conditions that define the atomic functions and prove why the NEPv approach will work on atomic functions, and then we give concrete examples of atomic functions that encompass nearly all practical ones that are in use today, and we leave investigating how the NEPv approach will work on convex compositions of these atomic functions to section~\ref{sec:CVX-comp:NEPv}.
+In what follows, we first formulate two conditions that define atomic function and prove why the NEPv approach will work on the atomic functions, and then we give concrete examples of atomic functions that encompass nearly all practical ones that are in use today, and we leave investigating how the NEPv approach will work on convex compositions of these atomic functions to section~\ref{sec:CVX-comp:NEPv}.

-\Blue{ Combining the results in this section and the next section will yield a large collection of objective functions, including those in Table~\ref{tbl:obj-funs:NEPv}, for which {\bf the NEPv Ansatz} holds. }
+Combining the results in this section and the next section will yield a large collection of objective functions, including those in Table~\ref{tbl:obj-funs:NEPv}, for which {\bf the NEPv Ansatz} holds.